Which trends offer opportunities on the European coffee market?

 - Develop and articulate your unique selling points as a supplier of specialty coffee.
 Think about what sets you apart from your competitors and create your marketing story around it.
 It can for example be related to the origin of your coffee, the agro-climatic characteristics of the producing region, the culture of the producing communities or the unique quality of your product such as your cupping score (or a combination of these aspects).

-- Use the website of the Speciality Coffee Association (SCA) to find news, events and resources related to speciality coffee in Europe and America.
+- Use the website of the Specialty Coffee Association (SCA) to find news, events and resources related to speciality coffee in Europe and America.

 The coffee market is said to develop in so-called waves.
 The first wave (1960s) was marked by the popularisation of coffee consumption in Europe (this wave is currently noticeable in several developing countries).
 The second wave entailed a shift to higher quality coffee (1980s and 1990s in Europe).
 The European coffee market is currently experiencing the third wave, with a growing demand for speciality coffees and sustainability (see above).